seanox/aspect-js/manual/en/introduction.md

 The [Model View Controller](mvc.md#sitemap) supports automatic [view model binding](composite.md#view-model-binding) for composites.
-The resources (CSS, JS, Markup) for composites can be outsourced to the module directory and are loaded automatically when necessary.
+The resources (JS, CSS, Markup) for composites can be outsourced to the module directory and are loaded automatically when necessary.

 ```html